Dresden: Contemporary architecture

 After 1990 and German reunification, new styles emerged.
-Important contemporary buildings include the New Synagogue, a postmodern building with few windows, the Transparent Factory, the Saxon State Parliament and the New Terrace, the UFA-Kristallpalast cinema by Coop Himmelb(l)au (one of the biggest buildings of Deconstructivism in Germany), and the Saxon State Library.
+Important contemporary buildings include the New Synagogue, a postmodern building with few windows, the Transparent Factory, the Saxon State Parliament and the New Terrace, the UFA-Kristallpalast cinema designed by Coop Himmelb(l)au (one of the biggest deconstructivist buildings in Germany), and the Saxon State Library.

 Daniel Libeskind and Norman Foster both modified existing buildings.
 Foster roofed the main railway station with translucent Teflon-coated synthetics.
 Libeskind changed the whole structure of the Bundeswehr Military History Museum by placing a wedge through the historical arsenal building.
 According to Libeskind's studio, "[t]he façade's openness and transparency is intended to contrast with the opacity and rigidity of the existing building."

 Bridges

 Important bridges crossing the Elbe river are the Blaues Wunder bridge and the Augustus Bridge.

+In September 2024 one of the major Elbe river bridges in Dresden - Carola Bridge, collapsed and is currently undergoing demolition.

 Statues

 Jean-Joseph Vinache's golden equestrian statue of August the Strong, the Goldener Reiter (Golden Cavalier), is on the Neustädter Markt square.
 It shows August at the beginning of the Hauptstraße (Main street) on his way to Warsaw, where he was King of Poland in personal union.
 Another statue is the memorial of Martin Luther in front of the Frauenkirche.